2016 audition dates:

 The main difference has to do with the lessons.
 Bachelor of Music students are required to take lessons for a minimum of the first 3 years of their degree, and are expected to do a certain amount of performing.
 Bachelor of Arts students may elect to take lessons if they wish, but are not required to do so.
 B.A. students taking lessons are not expected to perform outside of the requirements for their weekly lessons and year-end jury.

 8. I plan to enter the Bachelor of Arts and do not wish to take lessons.
-Do I still need to come to
+Do I still need to come to an audition day?

 Yes.
 The audition day